 Students who do not meet the GPA and/or percent completion criteria required of their Warning or Probation status will be suspended.

 An Academic Suspension hold, which prevents registration, will be placed on the student’s record at the end of the semester.
 Students who are suspended for the first time may not return to MSUM for one semester (not including summer term).
 Second and subsequent suspensions last for one calendar year (two semesters, not including summer).

 Suspended students may appeal their status to the Financial Aid and Academic Suspension Appeals Committee.
 If a student feels there were circumstances beyond their control, which would warrant reconsideration by the Suspension Appeals Committee, they can complete the appeal process.

 To appeal a suspension the student must complete the Financial Aid and Academic Suspension appeal form.
-They may access the form at the Academic Support Center, Flora Frick 154 or online on the Academic Support Center website.
+They may access the form at the Academic Success Center, Flora Frick 154 or online on the Academic Success Center website.

 - Academic Probation

 Students on contract, those who successfully appeal their academic suspension, and students who are readmitted from academic suspension, but do not meet the standards for good standing, will be placed on academic probation.
 Students on academic probation will be allowed to enroll for the next full semester, or summer sessions beginning after June 1st.